CasparCG/server/README.txt

    Free download at:
    http://go.microsoft.com/fwlink/?LinkId=225702

-6. Flash Player 11.8 or later must be installed.
-   Included "Flash Player Installation" folder.

-7. Turn off Windows' "Aero" theme and "ClearType" font smoothing as they have been known to interfere with transparency in Flash templates, and can also cause problems with Vsync when outputting to computer screens.
+6. Turn off Windows' "Aero" theme and "ClearType" font smoothing as they have been known to interfere with transparency in Flash templates, and can also cause problems with Vsync when outputting to computer screens.